frederic-perez/AmE-dictionary/data/dictionary.md

 __hold one’s peace__ :two::hammer: _“Oh!”
 She looked puzzled, but held her peace._
 __hold out__ _phr v_ Survive, endure. _How long can they hold out without water?_
 __hold over__ _phr v_ Save, delay. _We will have to hold over these files until tomorrow._
-__hold that thought__ _idiom_ An expression used to interrupt someone mid-speech and indicate that one's attention is being or about to be diverted. _Sorry, Janet, hold that thought—I'm getting a call on the other line._
+__hold that thought__ _idiom_ An expression used to interrupt someone mid-speech and indicate that one's attention is being or about to be diverted. _Sorry, Janet, hold that thought—I’m getting a call on the other line._
 __hold the reins__ _idiom_ To have or be in control, especially of a group, project, or situation.
 __hold true__ _v_
 __hold up a fish__